 - Some pubs open for a few hours around lunchtime, but most will be closed or ticketed in the evening, so make sure you check for opening hours.

-- Hotel bars are a good bet for a drink on Christmas Day, provided that you check with the venue in advance.
+- Hotel bars are a good bet for a drink on Christmas Day, though it's best to check with the venue in advance.

 Things To Do On Boxing Day in London

 The day after Christmas Day (26 December) is known as Boxing Day in the UK and is also a public holiday.
 Many attractions are still closed and there is a reduced public transport available on this day, but there are still plenty of things to do on Boxing Day: